Lacey-Jo Marsland

 Lacey-Jo has also co-authored papers around Nuclear Power Generation and UK Energy Security and Implementing Autonomy in Nuclear Robotics.

 In addition to her professional achievements, Lacey-Jo is dedicated to promoting STEM education.
 She volunteers as the Education, Attraction, and Outreach Lead for the Nuclear Institute and is a certified STEM Ambassador.
 Her passion for ED&I and inspiring the next generation has allowed her to gain experience as both a mentee and mentor while also taking part in a reverse mentoring scheme with Directors/Exec Leaders.
+Lacey has been elected as YGN Vice Chair 2025!

 Lacey's Mentoring Background

-"So I guess the reason I, I put myself forward t is because I've been on both, well, all sides of the table when it comes to mentoring.
+"So I guess the reason I, I put myself forward is because I've been on both, well, all sides of the table when it comes to mentoring.
 I've been a mentee.
 I've mentored students.
 And then I've also done some reverse mentoring.

 And I think there's a lot of value on any side of that relationship and whether it's reverse mentoring or for your standard mentoring from somebody more senior.